-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our safeguarding and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Tunbury Primary School uses a wide range of technology.
-This includes: computers, laptops, iPads and other digital devices as well as the internet. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Tunbury Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS: - Tunbury Primary School has online safety and acceptable use policies in place, these have been shared and understood by all members of the community and can be found at Tunbury Primary School - Policies
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our Anti-bullying, Mobile and Smart Technology and Social Media and Behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Simon Langton Girls' Grammar School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platforms, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Simon Langton Girls' Grammar School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2023) Simon Langton Girls' Grammar School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+Further information reading the specific approaches relating to this can be found in the schools Mobile and Smart Technology and Social Media policy and the Acceptable Use policy which can be found in the staffroom and in the Safeguarding Team and in Hannah Tranter's office.
+The use of mobile phones is also included within the school Behaviour Policy.

-6.2 Appropriate filtering and monitoring on school/college devices and networks
+6.2 Appropriate Filtering and Monitoring on school devices and networks

-- Tunbury Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Tunbury Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: - Pupils in KS1 or those potentially at risk of harm will have supervised access to the internet from an adult. - Pupils in KS2 will be reminded of safe internet working and there will always be an adult in the room whilst pupils are working online.
+- Simon Langton Girls' Grammar School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Simon Langton Girls' Grammar School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our students; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to students' age, ability and potential risk of harm.